Actively Changing Together (ACT)

 Upcoming Sessions and General Inquiries

-We maintain an extensive waiting list so please contact Community Health Director Nicole Manus, 509 777 9622 x 119 to be added to our Interest List or discuss if this program is right for you.
+We maintain an extensive waiting list so please email the Community Health Director to discuss if this program is right for you and be added to our Interest List.
 Increasingly, oncologists are referring patients to the program at the point of diagnosis so when the survivor is nearing the end of treatment, an opening will be available for them.

 Pedaling for Parkinson's